ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/top-down-n1/optimize-1.md

 ## Performance Optimization

-Software prefetching can be used as a way to improve performance.
+You can use software prefetching to improve performance.

 The code to enable prefetching is: